-The Joint Committee's internal audit service operates in accordance with the Public Sector Internal Audit Standards.
+The Joint Committee's internal audit service is provided by the lead authority's internal auditors and operates in accordance with the Public Sector Internal Audit Standards.
+The lead authority conforms to the requirements of the CIPFA Statement on the Role of the Head of Internal Audit (2019).
 Internal Audit undertakes an annual programme following an assessment of risk completed during the strategic audit planning process.

-Renfrewshire Council's Chief Internal Auditor, who provides internal audit services to the Joint Committee under a service level agreement, provides an annual report to the Joint Committee and an independent opinion on the adequacy and effectiveness of the system of internal control.
+The Chief Internal Auditor provides an annual report to the Joint Committee and an independent opinion on the adequacy and effectiveness of the system of internal control.
 The Chief Internal Auditor's annual assurance statement concluded that a reasonable level of assurance can be placed upon the adequacy and effectiveness of the Joint Committee's internal control systems.

-The review has not identified any significant governance issues to be reported on for 2020/21 and no actions arising for the 2019/20 governance statement that require to be reported on.
+The review has not identified any significant governance issues to be reported on for 2021/22 and no actions arising for the 2021/22 governance statement that require to be reported on.

 This governance framework has been in place throughout the year.
-The outbreak of Coronavirus (COVID-19) did not result in any changes to the governance arrangements for 2020/21.
-During the year all officers continued to work from home with negligible impact on service delivery.
+The outbreak of coronavirus (COVID-19) did not result in any changes to the governance arrangements for 2021/22.
+During the year officers have moved to a hybrid method of working home with negligible impact on service delivery and this arrangement will continue to be reviewed regularly.
 Meetings of the Joint Committee were also held virtually.
 The arrangements in place are still considered to be effective.
 The risk of social distancing continuing and its potential impact on the governance arrangements continues to be reviewed and monitored through robust risk management arrangements.